Mother's Day Sale - Get $25 off

 • Skin wrinkling

 Studies are also investigating the relationship between silicone breast implants and autoimmune thyroiditis.
-Indeed, one of the greatest debates in plastic surgery medicine is whether or not breast implants increase a woman’s risk for, or severity of, an autoimmune disease.
+Indeed, one of the most significant debates in plastic surgery medicine is whether breast implants increase the risk for, or severity of, an autoimmune disease.

 The link between Hashimoto’s and breast implants